February 05, 2021

 Craniosynostosis may be subdivided based upon the exact sutures and bones involved.
 Most cases of primary craniosynostosis involve only one suture.
 Each subdivision results in a different characteristic pattern of skull development.
 The subdivisions of craniosynostosis include sagittal synostosis, coronal synostosis, metopic synostosis, and lambdoid synostosis.
 (Synostosis is a medical term for the fusion of bones that are normally separate.)

 The most common form of craniosynostosis is sagittal synostosis (hardening of the sagittal suture).
 The sagittal suture is the joint that runs from the front to the back of the skull and that separates the two bones that form the sides of the skull (parietal bones).
-Premature closure of this suture results in an abnormally long, narrow head (scaphocephaly).
+Premature closure of this suture results in an abnormally long, narrow head (scaphocephaly) due to the restricted sideways growth (width) of the skull.

-Coronal synostosis refers to the premature closure of one of the coronal sutures, which are the joints that separates the two frontal bones from the two parietal bones.
+Coronal synostosis refers to the premature closure of one of the coronal sutures, which are the joints that separate the two frontal bones from the two parietal bones.
 The coronal sutures extend across the skull, almost from one ear to the other.
 The two coronal sutures meet at the “soft spot” (anterior fontanelle) located toward the front and of the skull.
-The skull may appear twisted or lopsided and the forehead and orbit of the eye may appear flattened on one side.
-The forehead on the opposite side may appear to bulge.
+The skull may appear twisted or lopsided and the forehead and orbit of the eye may appear flattened on one side whereas the opposite side of the forehead may appear to bulge as part of the brain’s unrestricted growth on this side.
 This specific skull shape is sometimes referred to as frontal plagiocephaly.
 When both coronal sutures are involved, it causes the skull to appear abnormally short and disproportionally wide (brachycephaly).

 Lambdoid synostosis, also known as posterior plagiocephaly, is the premature fusion of the lambdoid suture, which is the joint that separates the bone that forms the lower back of the skull (occipital bone) from the parietal bones.
 One side of the rear of the head may appear flatter than the other when viewed from above.
 The ear on the affected side may be pulled backward and stick out farther than the other ear.
 A small bump may also be present behind the ear on the affected side.
 Whereas true lambdoid synostosis is extremely rare (1/200,000), this should not be confused with the nearly ubiquitous lambdoid positional plagiocephaly.
-Fortunately, there are physical features that help to differentiate these two conditions.
+Fortunately, there are physical features that help to differentiate these two conditions and children with positional plagiocephaly usually have compensatory overgrowth at the forehead on the same side.

 The exact cause of primary (isolated) craniosynostosis is unknown.
 Primary isolated craniosynostosis refers to cases that are not associated with a larger syndrome.
 Most cases occur randomly for no apparent reason (sporadically) although an infant’s position in utero, large size and presence of twins have all been implicated as etiological factors.
 A variety of different genetic and environmental factors are suspected to play a role in the development of primary isolated craniosynostosis.